What to do in Lanzarote: the best things to see and do

 - Castillo de San José: for its magnificent view over the port

-- the seafront promenade: very nice for strolling or cycling
+- the waterfront promenade: ideal for walking or cycling

-- the small coves and the famous Playa del Reducto: perfect for a swim after visiting the town
+- the small coves and Playa del Reducto: a convenient place for a swim after exploring the city

-In my eyes, my favorites are in the Los Ajaches park.
+My personal favorites are in Los Ajaches Natural Park.
 It’s a protected site where the beaches are surrounded by impressive cliffs.
-It’s so beautiful, it’s like a real movie set.
-The best-known is Playa Papagayo, it’s arc-shaped with very turquoise water.
-It’s true that it’s very beautiful and it reminded me of a Mediterranean cove.
+The scenery feels almost cinematic.
+The best-known is Playa de Papagayo, a curved cove with clear turquoise water.
+It reminded me of a Mediterranean cove.

-Among the must-sees, there’s of course Playa de Papagayo, probably the best-known beach in Lanzarote.
+Playa de Papagayo is probably Lanzarote’s best-known beach, and it deserves its reputation.
 And for good reason: it’s a magnificent cove with calm, crystal-clear waters, surrounded by golden cliffs.
-You almost feel like you’re in a tropical bay.
+The sheltered setting gives it the feel of a small bay.
 It’s the perfect place to swim, sunbathe or simply admire the scenery.
-But it’s small and attracts quite a lot of people.
-So I preferred Playa Mujeres, which is next door.
-It’s bigger and wilder, I could have spent the whole day there.
+It is compact, however, and can become busy.
+For that reason, I personally preferred neighboring Playa Mujeres.
+It is larger and wilder, and I could easily have spent the entire day there.
 Not to mention Playa del Pozo, Playa de la Cera and Playa del Congrio, which are also in this protected park.
-It’s really all about the atmosphere: nothing is developed, you sometimes have to go up and down sand hills to get from one beach to another.
-It adds a little sense of adventure.
-The drive is something too: since it’s a protected area, the track is made of stone and rocks.
-It’s fine if you take it slowly.
-In the rest of the island, there are more developed and more easily accessible beaches like Playa Flamingo, Playa Chica, Playa Dorada and many more.
-And let’s not forget Famara, surfers’ paradise.
+The appeal lies largely in the undeveloped setting, with sandy paths linking one beach to the next.
+It adds a small sense of adventure.
+The access road is rough and rocky, but manageable if you drive slowly.
+Elsewhere on the island, more developed and easily accessible beaches include Playa Flamingo, Playa Chica, Playa Dorada and many more.
+And of course, there is Famara, a favorite among surfers.

-To get back to a town, head for Teguise, the former capital of Lanzarote.
-In reality, given its size, it’s more like a village.
-It has kept all its charm and is very well preserved.
-We took the time to wander through the cobbled streets, around the restored white houses, the small squares and the churches.
-It’s like stepping back in time.
+For a change of pace, head to Teguise, Lanzarote’s former capital.
+Despite its historical importance, it feels more like a village.
+It has retained much of its charm and is beautifully preserved.
+We spent time wandering along cobbled streets, past restored white houses, small squares, and churches.
+It feels like stepping back in time.

 5. Explore Jameos del Agua